Mapped: Which parts of UK will be battered by Storm Kathleen?

 The storm, the 11th of the season and named by the Irish Meteorological Service on Thursday, is set to roll in with blustery conditions on Friday.

-It is expected to bring winds of up to 60mph-70mph in exposed areas along the west coast of England and Scotland on Saturday, and 50mph more widely.
+It is expected to bring winds of up to 60mph-70mph in exposed areas along the west coast of England and Scotland on Saturday, and 50mph more widely, with the Met OFfice issuing a weather warning for Saturday.
 The forecaster said coastal areas can expect to see large waves.

+They added some damage to buildings, such as tiles blown from roofs, could happen while injuries and danger to life from flying debris are possible.

-Travel disruption is possible on Friday as heavy downpours are forecast across central Scotland, with a yellow weather warning for rain in place between 2am and 9am.
+Travel disruption is possible on Friday as heavy downpours are forecast across central Scotland, with a yellow weather warning for rain issued.

 The warning, covering the central, Tayside and Fife, south-west Scotland, Lothian Borders and Strathclyde areas, says there is likely to be “15-25mm of rain, much of this falling in around six hours with a few locations seeing up to 35mm overnight”.